Zoho CRM vs Close.io CRM: Different Strokes for Different Folks

 In the search for the best CRM for your business, you have more than just a handful of options – and more of them are popping up every day.
 Beginning in 2013, Close.io has emerged as a competitor to Zoho, so it’s time we took a good look at both platforms to determine the pros and cons of Zoho CRM vs Close.io.

-In the spirit of delivering instant gratification (it is 2019, after all!), I’ll say this to start: Choosing between Zoho CRM vs Close.io really depends on the type of business you run.
+In the spirit of delivering instant gratification, we’ll say this to start: Choosing between Zoho CRM vs Close.io really depends on the type of business you run.
 Even more to the point: Do you run a call center with very few business software needs aside from the CRM?
 Then, consider Close.io.

 What makes Close.io so appealing?

 In a word: Simplicity.
 When people come to us at ZBrains with some questions about getting Zoho to work best for their businesses, they often remark that Zoho seems simple, but in taking a look under the hood, they realize there’s a lot than can be done to customize or improve the software, and the DIY approach that Zoho Corp themselves like to tout isn’t always the best.
 Not to mention Zoho CRM can connect to a slew of other Zoho apps, potentially.

 Conversely, with Close.io CRM, the interface looks very simple and easily customizable – perhaps even on your own.
 Close.io is very direct in its approach to selling you, the consumer, on their software, too: whereas Zoho is a family of apps, Close is a CRM equipped with a powerful phone integration, SMS integration, and email integration – and, that’s it.
 For some businesses, this is enough – at least to start with.
 But, it’s probably not for everyone.